-RACI Matrix template
+RACI Matrix Template

-Track responsibilities and ensure you have the right conversations with the right people.
+Track responsibilities and ensure you have the right conversations with the right people with the RACI Template.

-About the RACI matrix template
+About the RACI Matrix Template

 What does RACI stand for?

 RACI stands for Responsible, Accountable, Consulted, and Informed.
-Each of these words describes the person’s role and the last two are differentiated by what type of communication they should engage in during the project.
+Each of these words describes the person’s role, and the last two are differentiated by what type of communication they should engage in during the project.

 Why use the RACI matrix?